thedanhle/Facial-Recognition-Python-OpenCV/README.md

 # Facial-Recognition-Python-OpenCV
-Facial recognition program to detect faces on an image or live camera feed using Python and OpenCV.
+Description: Facial recognition program to detect faces on an image or live camera feed using Python and OpenCV.

 ## Creating face detection on a photo and live video feed: